 Soil moisture network project

-The Hunter Soil Moisture Network is a new initiative to provide landholders with soil moisture information to enable better property management.
-It will increase landholders confidence in decision making across critical times of the year.
-The network provides real time data to support farmers to make decisions around management of climatic variability, natural resource management and seasonal conditions.
+The Hunter Soil Moisture Network is a new initiative to provide landholders with soil moisture information to enable better property management and will increase confidence in decision making across critical times of the year.
+The network provides real time data to support producers to make decisions around management of climatic variability, natural resource management and seasonal conditions.

 This network provides real time local data to assist:

-- landholders pre-empt decisions concerning feed or fertiliser requirements and timing of livestock sales,
+- pre-emptive decisions concerning feed or fertiliser requirements and timing of livestock sales

-- minimise risk to graziers profitability and land condition by matching stocking rates to feed availability, management of fertiliser application and pasture renovation requirements.
+- minimise risk to profitability and land condition by matching stocking rates to feed availability, management of fertiliser application and pasture renovation requirements